ArthurNdy/ArthurNdy/README.md

 - 👋 Hi, I’m @ArthurNdy
 - 👀 MSc student enrolled in the Paris Digital Lab
 - 🌱 Currently learning Reactjs Typescript
-- 🚀 Looking for a 3 to 6-month internship in a Software engineering start-up !
+- 🚀 Looking for a 3 to 6-month internship starting february 2022 in a Software engineering start-up !
 (US/UK/AUS/CAN)